What is an iPod?

 - It's easy to connect to a computer and manage an iPod's music library and playlists via iTunes.

-- The new iPod Touch has 'FaceTime' enabled, a video-calling facility between iPod Touches and various other Apple products such as the new iPad 2 and the iPhone 4.
+- The iPod Touch has 'FaceTime' enabled, a video-calling facility between iPod Touches and various other Apple products such as the iPad range.

 - iPod Classic models store media on an internal hard drive, while all other models use flash memory, which means the devices can be smaller and thinner.